 NSX-V 6.3, released last month, introduced many new features.
 In my last blog post, NSX-V 6.3: Cross-VC NSX Security Enhancements, I discussed several new Cross-VC NSX security features.
 In this post I’ll discuss another new feature called Controller Disconnected Operation (CDO) mode which provides additional resiliency for the NSX control plane.
-Note, in NSX-V 6.3.1, CDO mode is a tech preview feature.
+Note, in NSX-V 6.3.1, CDO mode is a tech preview feature; the feature GA’ed in NSX-V 6.3.2.

 The NSX Controllers already offer inherent resiliency for the control plane by design in several ways: